unteem/docker-training/advanced.md

 ## User

-You can and should specify the USER that execute the command.
+You should specify the USER that execute the command and own the data.